iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 # Invocation of the Bootstrap Method

-Let's modify our test case a little
+Let's modify our test case a little:

 ```
 import java.lang.invoke.*;